mushorg/glastopf/docs/source/installation/installation_ubuntu.rst

 	glastopf-runner --prepare

-Setup ip address & port for glastopf on the file glastopf.cfg using your favorite text editor.
+Setup ip address & port in glastopf.cfg using your favorite text editor.

 |